Hannah Washburn1

 - Census: 1837; Conc A Lot 20, Murray Twp., Northumberland Co., Upper Canada; 1837 Census: John D. Smith; 1 male over 16; Total 1; Conc A, Lot 21, south half, 80 acres uncult., 20 acres cult.; Conc A, Lot 20, south half, 95 acres uncult, 5 acres cult.

 - Note*: 1840; Smithfield, Northumberland Co., Upper Canada; "The earliest churches on record are the old Presbyterian Church on Young Street founded in 1837; the church in Smithfield north of the cemetery, founded in 1840 and known as Bates Church. ... " pg.
-191 of The Tobey Book, Brighton Public Library.8
+191 of The Tobey Book, Brighton Public Library.10

 Family: Mary McDowall b.
 1766, d. b 1837

-- Marriage*: before 1788; U.S.A.; "William and Elizabeth's son, Charles Butler, married Marie Smith, who came from Smithfield, a village just east of Brighton.
+- Marriage*: before 1788; New York, U.S.A.; "William and Elizabeth's son, Charles Butler, married Marie Smith, who came from Smithfield, a village just east of Brighton.
 Marie's ancestor, Joseph Smith, had left England and settled in New York State during the first half of the eighteenth century.
 His sons, Jesse and John, fought on opposing sides during the Revolutionary War, Jesse with the British and John with the Americans.
 Jesse and his father eventually returned to England, but John stayed and married Mary McDowall.
 Her brother, Rev. Robert McDowall, was a minister serving parishioners between York and Brockville before 1800.
 He urged Mary and John to settle in Canada.
 This they did, becoming the first settlers in the village that later was named after them." from “Homesteads: Early buildings and families from Kingston to Toronto” by Margaret McBurley and Mary Byers, 1979, pg.
-137; Principal=Mary McDowall2,5
+137; Principal=Mary McDowall2,6

 - Lt.
 Col. Abijah Smith+ b.
 30 Apr 1789, d.
 19 Jan 1870

 - John Drummond Smith Jr.+ b.
-1792, d. c 1849
+6 May 1792, d. c 1849

 - Winnie Smith b.
 1794